Top Pool Cleaning Myths Debunked: Facts Every Pool Owner Should Know

 Myth 1: Chlorine Smell Indicates a Clean Pool

-• Test chlorine levels regularly and maintain them between 1–3 ppm.
+• Maintain chlorine levels between 1–3 ppm.

 Myth 2: Crystal-Clear Water Means the Pool Is Safe